The Norm of Environmental Integrity in Post-Conflict Legal Regimes

 (2) ILC, “Report of the International Law Commission on the Work of its 63rd Session Annex E” (26 April–3 June and 4 July–12 August 2011) UN Doc.
 A/66/10, 351, 351.

-(4) Institute of Medicine (IOM), Long-term Health Consequences of Exposure to Burn Pits in Iraq and Afghanistan (The National Academies Press 2011
+(4) For example, military waste that is incinerated in open pits may cause toxic exposures to humans and the environment.
+Institute of Medicine (IOM), Long-term Health Consequences of Exposure to Burn Pits in Iraq and Afghanistan (The National Academies Press 2011).

 (7) US Senate Select Committee on Intelligence, “US Intelligence Community Worldwide Threat Assessment Statement for the Record” (12 March 2013) 9 (describing current and impending water shortages as a potential source of conflict) <http://www.dni.gov/files/documents/Intelligence%20Reports/2013%20ATA%20SFR%20for%20SSCI%2012%20Mar%202013.pdf> (accessed 25 July 2013).